Fire & Ice

 3. Do a full body rock including flexion extension of the feet.

 4. Place a hot pack under the client’s neck.

 5. Place cold pack across the client’s chest.

 6. While the Hot and Cold Packs Stay in place gently massage the face, scalp and neck.
 3 min.

 8. While the Hot and Cold Packs stay in place, use the Replenishing Light Massage Oil to perform long hand to shoulder effleurage strokes on both arms.
 3 min.

-9. Using the Second Set of Hot and Cold Packs, place the Hot Pack on the abdomen and the Cold Pack
+9. Using the Second Set of Hot and Cold Packs, place the Hot Pack on the abdomen and the Cold Pack under the sacrum.

 10. While the hot and cold packs stay in place, massage the client’s sternum, intercostal muscles and thoracic cage including gentle compressions.